wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 ### 2. Given Settings

 Select a **target** to specify an area of an API specification document.
 Targets are usually predefined and are required for each rule.
 Targets may be organized into [groups based on their names](b-create-targets.md#organize-targets).
-If you don't see a target you need, you can [add one here](b-create-targets.md).
+If you don't see a target you need, you can [add one](b-create-targets.md).
 Note that inline targets can't be reused or start with the # symbol.

 ### 3. Then Settings